-FUNDS-SOURCES AND STAFF SALARIE This started out to be three papers.
-So, for the simple favor of reducing it to ore owe me at least a debt of gratitude.
-But it occured to me (as I was faced with the prospect of mimeographing three papers) that it all tied in together.
-So.....
+TION PAPER FUNDS-SOURCES AND STAFF SALARIES.
+This started out to be three papers.
+So, for the simple favor of reducing it to one owe me at least a debt of gratitude.
+But it recured to me (as I was faced with the prospect of mime ographing three papers) that it all tied in together.
+So......

-First, I came out of the Knoxville labor union workshop with a burning message for "18".
-I had gone to the workshop with a likewise burning question.
+First, I came out of the Knoxville labor union workshop with a burning message for "us" I had gone to the workshop with a likewise burning question.
 To wit: what happened to the labor movement, once The Radical Movement in this country, that it had now become so largely swallowed up by the establishment, and what could we do to prevent it happening to us?
-In one iustance after another, as we studieded the history of various unions or segments of the labo movement, the answer to both questions leapt out at me.
-And it was this: The unions had all ed the control to slip out of the hands of the rank-and-file (translate: "local people") and to the hands of the professional organizers (read:"staff") and elected officials (read: "nat. ionally known and 'respected' leaders").
-AND/OR they had paid any attention whatsoever to rebaiting.
-(Read: again.)
+In our instance after another, as we studieded the history of various unions or segments of the labor movement, the answer to both questions leapt out at me.
+And it was this: The unions had alled the control to slip out of the hands of the rank-and-file (translate: "local people") and to the hands of the professional organizers (rend: "staff") and elected officials (read: "nationally known and 'respected' leaders").
+AND/OR they had paid any attention whatsoever to re-(Read: again.)

 The second thing that I wanted to scream about is our sources of support.
 Now, apart from the fact that much of our present support is obtained under false pretenses, many of our present sources are undependable.
-And they chincide, and that is no coincidence.
-Because right now we are getting money from a lot of nice liberal individuals, organizations, foundations, etc., under the pretense that we are registering voters, conducting freedom schools, building community centers, working for "integration", or whatever else we tell the public ar cur loyal supporters that we are doing.
+And they coincide, and that is no coincidence.
+Because right now we are getting money from a lot of rice liberal individuals, organizations, foundations, etc., under the pretense that we are registering votors, conducting freedom schools: building community centers, working for "integration", or whatever else we tell the public as cur loyal supporters that we are doing.
 Now, there may be something to be said for taking these unlightened folk for all we can take them for.
-But what scares me is what happens with they catch on?
-And what really upsets me is that we do not have the support of the people was really are on our side.
-Because they are the people who are going to count when the going really gets rough.
+But what scares me is what happens where they catch on?
+And what really upsets me is that we do not have the support of the people where really are on our side.
+Because they are the people who are going to count when the going really gets raugh.
 Which it will, and soon.
 Then all of our nice liberal sources will dry but fast.
 And we, in the meantime, will not have built up support - financial and otherwise where it counts.
 This certainly means the people in the norhtern ghettoes (anyone care to cauculate the possibility of, say, 25¢ per week from every employed person in Harlem?).
-Duk also means the people in the South.
-They want to help, and I have found that when they diager that we are in financial trouble their reaction (like that of any good friend) is: "But w didn't you tell me?"
+Data also means the people in the South.
+They want to help, and I have found that when they discret that we are in financial trouble their reaction (like that of any good friend) is: "But we didn't you tell me?"
 And this whether it is an individual who is broke or whether it is a project or the whole COFO operation, or whatever.
-And another thing that is being missed her is the possibilities for organization that grass-roots fund-raising offers.
+And another thing that is being missed Leis the possibilities for organization that grass-roots fund-raising offers.